MBARI-BOG/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol.md

 4. PCR products were purified and size selected using the Agencourt AMPure XP bead system (Beckman Coulter, USA) with a bead concdntration of 1.2X.
 5. A second agarose gel was run to confirm primer removal and retention of target amplicons after purification.
-6. Purified products were then quantified using Quant-It Picogreen dsDNA Assay (Life Technologies) on an fmax Molecular Devices Fluorometer with SoftMaxPro v1.3.1
+6. A subset of purified products were then quantified using Quant-It Picogreen dsDNA Assay (Life Technologies) on an fmax Molecular Devices Fluorometer with SoftMaxPro v1.3.1

 ### Basic Troubleshooting Guide